 North Carolina has what is called a “move over” law requiring drivers who see a vehicle such as a police car, ambulance, fire truck or even a tow truck with its lights flashing to slow down or shift over a lane before passing by.
 But despite increasing penalties for disregarding that law, the state’s Department of Transportation estimates that nearly three of every four drivers do not even know the “move over” requirement exists.

 The next time you see, for example, a tow truck driver doing his job on the side of the road, remember to move over a lane if you can safely do so.
 Not only is it the law, but you can also help to reduce the risk of a work injury to someone else.
-Victims of such accidents should remember that they do have rights and an attorney may be able to help explain those rights regarding a workers’ compensation case.
+Victims of such accidents should remember that they do have rights and a Charlotte workers compensation attorney may be able to help explain those rights regarding a workers’ compensation case.